Prostate cancer is a common form of cancer in males. It affects the prostate gland, which plays a role in producing semen.

 Sometimes, the results will show that precancerous cells, or prostatic intraepithelial neoplasia (PIN), are present.

-If these PIN are low grade, the doctor will not consider this a matter of concern.
-Many males have low grade PIN.
-However, if the PIN are high grade, there is a chance that cancer may develop.
+If the findings of PIN are low grade, the doctor will not consider this a matter of concern.
+Many natal males have low grade PIN.
+However, if the PIN is high grade, there is a chance that cancer may develop.
 In these cases, a doctor may suggest further tests.

 If a person already has prostate cancer, the grade of the PIN

-Carcinoma in situ refers to cells that have the potential to become cancerous.
-They can occur almost anywhere in the body.
+Carcinoma in situ refers to noninvasive cells that have the potential to become cancerous.

 Although prostate biopsies are a useful tool, evidence suggests that they can miss

-The outlook for a person undergoing a prostate biopsy depends on the results of the biopsy and other tests.
+The outlook for a person undergoing a prostate biopsy depends on the biopsy results and other tests.
 If the results show that cancer is only present in or around the prostate gland, there is an

 However, if cancer has spread to other organs, such as the liver or lungs, the chance of someone surviving another 5 years or more falls to